drajer-health/uds-plus/input/pagecontent/spec.md

 * The Trust Service Provider SHALL remove all identifiable data using the profiles specified in this IG and create NDJSON data based on the IG profiles.

+* The Trust Service Provider SHALL remove all data elements that are not identified as "SUPPORTED" in the UDS+ profile definitions.

+**Implementation Note:** Common data elements which may have identifiable data have been explicitly mentioned in the profile with a cardinality of 0..0 which means they are not expected to be present.
+However other data elements which may be allowed in the resource may be included by the EHR including extensions.
+These additional data element and extensions that are not specified in the UDS+ profiles have to be removed explicitly by the Trust Service Provider implementation.

+* The Trust Service Provider SHALL implement the de-identification requirements as per the [HHS De-identification Guidance](https://www.hhs.gov/sites/default/files/ocr/privacy/hipaa/understanding/coveredentities/De-identification/hhs_deid_guidance.pdf).

+* When choosing to implement the de-identification method using safe harbor provisions from the HHS De-identification Guidance, Trust Service Providers **SHALL** eliminate records related to the specific zip codes as specified in the guidance.

+**Implementation Note:** Implementers are advised to refer to [Reporting Guidance](reportingguidance.html)

 ##### Data Receiver Requirements
 This section identifies the different requirements for Data Receiver systems hosted by HRSA.

-* The Data Receiver SHALL implement the [$import](OperationDefinition-import.html) operation to receive notification of completed export for each health center.
+* The Data Receiver SHALL implement the [$import](OperationDefinition-import.html) operation to receive a manifest file containing the UDS+ report for each health center.

 * The Data Receiver SHALL download the NDJSON formatted, de-identified data from the health center using the links provided by the Data Submitter following the protocol specified in the manifest file.

-* The Data Receiver SHALL validate the received NDJSON data according the IG profiles.
+* The Data Receiver SHALL validate the received NDJSON data according the UDS+ FHIR IG profiles and return OperationalOutcomes for each instance of conformance failure.

+* The Data Receiver SHALL apply necessary business rules to check data quality and provide feedback via OperationalOutcome for each data quality issue.
+These may be errors or warnings.

+* The Data Receiver SHALL provide status polling capability to Health Centers as part of the HTTP Content Header  with a recommended polling interval.

+* The Data Receiver SHALL update the status of the submission for each health center.

+* The Data Receiver SHALL provide a mechanism to re-submit the entire submission by a Health Center as needed during the reporting period.

+* The Data Receiver SHALL discard previous submissions when a re-submission is made by the Health Center.